Antimicrobial copper-alloy touch surfaces

 Antimicrobial copper-alloy touch surfaces can prevent frequently touched surfaces from serving as reservoirs for the spread of pathogenic microbes.
 This is especially true in healthcare facilities, where harmful viruses, bacteria, and fungi colonize and persist on doorknobs, push plates, handrails, tray tables, tap (faucet) handles, IV poles, HVAC systems, and other equipment.
 These microbes can sometimes survive on surfaces for more than 30 days.

-Coppertouch Australia commissioned the Doherty Institute at the Melbourne University Australia to test its Antimicrobial Copper adhesive film.
-Lab tests proved a 96% kill rate of Influenza A virus with the film as compared to non treated surfaces.

 The surfaces of copper and its alloys, such as brass and bronze, are antimicrobial.
 They have an inherent ability to kill a wide range of harmful microbes relatively rapidly – often within two hours or less – and with a high degree of efficiency.
 These antimicrobial properties have been demonstrated by an extensive body of research.
 The research also suggests that if touch surfaces are made with copper alloys, the reduced transmission of disease-causing organisms can reduce patient infections in hospital intensive care units (ICU) by as much as 58%.
 Several companies have developed methods for utilizing the antimicrobial functionality of copper on existing high-touch surfaces.
 LuminOre and Aereus Technologies both utilize cold-spray antimicrobial copper coating technology to apply antimicrobial coatings to surfaces.